 - Put dog toothpaste (not human toothpaste!) on your finger and allow your dog to lick some of it off.

-- Start with 1 tooth.
-Put the doggie toothpaste on a dog toothbrush (they’re angled differently and easier to use than human toothbrushes) or a dog finger brush (my personal favorite) and rub in the toothpaste where the tooth meets the gum line.
+- Start with one tooth.
+Put the dog toothpaste on a dog toothbrush (they’re angled differently and easier to use than human toothbrushes) or a dog finger brush (my personal favorite) and rub in the toothpaste where the tooth meets the gum line.